iLienstAr/precourse/README.md

     * what's it all about, being a developer?
     * using glitch for html/css projects
 * :hatching_chick:
-    * deploying to GitHub pages from glitch
+    * push to GitHub pages from your computer
 * :hatched_chick:
     * get fancy with canvas, css, ...